HattonLe/XessCorp-Linux-XSTOOLs/README.md

 # XessCorp-Linux-XSTOOLs
 XessCorp Win32 XSTOOLs ported to Linux x64 for ParallelPort control of XSA-3S board via Qt GUI frontend.

-My contribution to history - Weeks spent getting my mid 2000's era XessCorp XSA-3S Spartan3 system to communicate with my laptop using the parallel port interface.
+My contribution to technological archaeology - Weeks spent getting my mid 2000's era XessCorp XSA-3S Spartan3 system to communicate with my laptop using the parallel port interface.

 The original Windows GUI based XessCorp tooling supplied with their excellent FPGA boards (such as the Spartan3 based XSA3-S board) controlled the FPGA board via a parallel cable interface, allowing user reconfiguration of both the onboard CPLD and FPGA via JTAG protocol.
 Later on the company introduced a USB interface called XSUSB.